Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

 \subsection{Epipelagic representations and $\theta$-connections}

 Let $G$ be a split connected simple and simply connected algebraic group over a local field $K$ with residue field $k$.
 Consider a parahoric subgroup $P\subset G(K)$ and its Moy-Prasad filtration $P\supset P(1)\supset P(2)\supset\cdots$.
 The first quotient $L_P:=P/P(1)$ is a reductive group, while the other subquotients are abelian and unipotent.
-Let $V_P:=P(1)/P(2)$, on which $L_P$ has adjoint action.
-If a dual element $\phi\in V_P^*$ has closed orbit and finite stabilizer under $L_P$ action, then we say $\phi$ is \emph{stable}.
+Let $V_P:=P(1)/P(2)$, on which $L_P$ has an adjoint action.
+If a dual element $\phi\in V_P^*$ has closed orbit and finite stabilizer under the $L_P$ action, then we say $\phi$ is \emph{stable}.
 Let $\psi$ be an additive character on $k$, then $\psi\circ\phi$ gives a character on $P(1)$ by inflation.
-In \cite{RY}, Reeder and Yu showed that the compactly induced representation $\mathrm{ind}^{G(K)}_{P(1)}(\psi\circ\phi)$ is a direct sum of irreducible supercuspidal representations \cite[Proposition 5.2]{RY}, which they call \emph{epipelagic representations}.
+Reeder and Yu showed that the compactly induced representation $\mathrm{ind}^{G(K)}_{P(1)}(\psi\circ\phi)$ is a direct sum of irreducible supercuspidal representations \cite[Proposition 5.2]{RY}, and these irreducible summands are called \emph{epipelagic representations}.

 An important observation is that stable vectors in $V_P^*$ are closely related to stable gradings of the Lie algebra $\fg/k$ of $G$.
 In this article, we will restrict to the case of inner gradings.
 If the parahoric subgroup $P$ is defined from a rational point $x$ in the Bruhat-Tits building, let $m$ be the smallest positive integer such that $\clambda:=mx$ is a cocharacter.
 Then $\Ad_{\clambda(\zeta_m)}$ defines an order $m$ grading $\fg=\bigoplus_{i\in\bZ_m}\fg_i$.
 Let $G_0\subset G$ be the subgroup with Lie algebra $\fg_0$, which acts adjointly on $\fg_i$.
-There exists isomorphism $(G_0,\fg_1)\simeq(L_P,V_P)$ \cite[Theorem 4.1]{RY} that preserves the adjoint actions.
+There exists an isomorphism $(G_0,\fg_1)\simeq(L_P,V_P)$ \cite[Theorem 4.1]{RY} that preserves the adjoint actions.
 Therefore, stable elements $\phi\in V_P^*$ are equivalent to elements in $\fg_1^*\simeq\fg_{-1}$ that are stable with respect to the action of $G_0$.
 The graded Lie algebras and $G_0$-orbits in $\fg_1$ have been studied by Vinberg \cite{Vinberg}.